Low Breast Milk Supply

 Diagnosing Low Breast Milk Supply

 Diagnosing low breast milk supply involves a thorough evaluation by a health care provider specializing in breastfeeding.
 They will assess both the mother and baby, looking at feeding patterns, latch, and any potential medical issues.
 Regular weight checks for the baby are essential to make sure they are gaining weight appropriately.
 Tracking weight gain over time helps identify any issues early and allows for timely interventions.
 Keeping track of feeding patterns, including frequency and duration, can provide valuable insights into low breast milk supply issues.
 This information can help identify whether the baby is getting enough milk and whether the mother’s supply needs support.
 Maintaining a breastfeeding journal to record feeding times, diaper output, and other relevant details can be helpful.
-This documentation can be shared with a breastfeeding consultant to assist in diagnosing and managing low breast milk supply
+This documentation can be shared with a breastfeeding consultant to assist in diagnosing and managing low breast milk supply.

 Diagnosing Low Breast Milk Supply with the help of Kentucky Breastfeeding Center